smlim22/growball-cinema/README.md

 ## Info
-This project uses Supabase cloud database.
+This project uses Supabase cloud database and Node.js.
 Inside the database folder, you'll find the schema, function and triggers needed to ensure the project is fully operational.
 Enable 'pg_cron' extensions for function automation.

-Testing, hope i didn't mess up git
+## User Accounts
+If the supabase account is still alive, proceed with login with user accounts below

+Manager
+Email: rexlim8221@protonmail.com
+Password: manager123

+Staff
+Email: rexlim04@gmail.com
+Password: staff123

 ## NextJs Info
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).